jonchon/Bruin-Eats/README.md

 Displaying Menus:
--Each menu is stored in CSV files given by backend code -A function named readMacros() parses through CSV files and then stores data into FoodItem object -Each FoodItem object’s name is then listed out
+-Each menu is stored in CSV files given by backend code -A function named readMacros() parses through CSV files and then stores data into FoodItem object -Each FoodItem objectâ€™s name is then listed out

 BACKEND DESIGN